 Optical Shortcomings

-Micro-mesh and PET-based wire PCAP panels, by nature of their physical structure, often exhibit a strong specular reflection or metallic “glint”, especially when viewed off-angle.
-Next time you see an outdoor kiosk with a touch panel, look a little more closely and you can actually see the wires running through the screen.
+Micro-mesh and PET-based wire PCAP panels often exhibit a strong specular reflection or metallic “glint”, especially when viewed off-angle.
+Next time you see an outdoor kiosk, look closely and you can see the wires running through the screen.

 Another issue with other wire-mesh and PET-based PCAP sensors is the amount of diffuse reflection they exhibit.
 Diffuse reflection refers to the way a ray of light is scattered at many angles.
 The higher the diffuse reflection, the more the contrast and color gamut drop through the floor.
 High diffuse reflection is particularly evident when viewing dark content – black isn’t actually black, it’s grey.
 Inability to produce high contrast results in dull and barely visible picture.

 Micro-mesh and PET-based touch sensors also suffer from highly noticeable birefringence when viewed through polarized sunglasses.
-You have probably seen this before when filling up at the gas station – strange colors and patterns appear on the pump’s digital screens.
+You’ve likely noticed this at gas pumps.
+Odd colors and patterns appear on the display.
 Using touch technology that blacks out and distorts a human-sized, outdoor display when viewed with sunglasses is hardly ideal.
-This effect devalues the advertising space and is a hard sell knowing that so much time and energy goes into maintaining brand integrity.
+That visual effect hurts the viewing experience and weakens ad impact.
+It also makes brand presentation harder to control.

 The All-Glass Touch Panel